 Usable reserves are those reserves that contain resources that a Council can apply to the provision of services, either by incurring expenses or undertaking capital investment; whether or not there are particular restrictions on exactly what the resources can be applied to.
-Please refer to Notes 6 and 7 for details of the movements in usable reserves.

 The Council's usable reserves are as follows:

 - General Fund the main revenue fund of the Council.
 Council tax precepts and Government grants are paid into the fund, from which the cost of providing services is met.
-The General Fund cushions the impact of uneven cash flows and also acts as a contingency that can be used in year in the event of unexpected emergencies or unforeseen spending; - Earmarked Reserves these are resources set aside for a specific purpose.
+The General Fund cushions the impact of uneven cash flows and also acts as a contingency that can be used in year in the event of unexpected emergencies or unforeseen spending; - Earmarked Reserves these are resources set-aside for a specific purpose.
 The Council's earmarked reserves include balances to cover future pressures, insurance claims and general contingencies held by schools within advisory limits.
-This includes a Transformation reserve which has been set up to finance projects that will reduce the Council's operating costs.
-Further analysis of earmarked reserves is shown within note 7 (page 55); - Usable Capital Receipts Reserve this reserve comprises all income from capital receipts that has been credited to the Comprehensive Income and Expenditure Statement as part of the gain/loss on disposal of long-term assets.
+Further analysis of earmarked reserves is shown within note 7 (page 53); - Usable Capital Receipts Reserve this reserve comprises all income from capital receipts that has been credited to the Comprehensive Income and Expenditure Statement as part of the gain/loss on disposal of long-term assets.
 Income is credited to the Capital Receipts Reserve, via a debit to the General Fund balance in the Movement in Reserves Statement.
 This reserve may only be used to fund capital expenditure or repay debt; - Capital Grants and Contributions Unapplied Reserve this reserve includes all capital grant income credited to the Comprehensive Income and Expenditure Statement, and subsequently reversed out of the General Fund Balance in the Movement in Reserves Statement.
 It is designed to show the position when a capital grant has been received, and conditions of its award met, but is yet to be used to finance capital expenditure.
 Amounts in this reserve are transferred to the Capital Adjustment Account once they have been applied to fund capital expenditure.

-Movements in the Council's usable reserves are detailed in the Movement in Reserves Statement (page 27).
+Movements in the Council's usable reserves are detailed in the Movement in Reserves Statement (page 25).